-The authorized capital of the Corporation consists of an unlimited number of common shares ("Common Shares") and an unlimited number of preference shares issuable in series, of which authorized is a series of convertible preference shares, Series.
-The outstanding common shares at the year ended November 30, 2021 were 24,491,201 (2020 - 24,491,201).
+The authorized capital of the Corporation consists of an unlimited number of common shares ("Common Shares") and an unlimited number of preference shares issuable in series.
+The outstanding common shares at the year ended November 30, 2022 were 23,926,901 (2021 - 24,491,201).

-During the year ended November 30, 2021, the Corporation granted 98,000 PSUs (2020 - 100,000), of which 100% vest based on the achievement of a non-market performance condition.
+During the year ended November 30, 2022, 100% of the PSU's granted were based on the achievement of a non-market performance condition.
 PSUs vest at the end of their respective terms, generally three years, to the extent that the applicable performance conditions have been met.
-The fair value of the non-market performance based PSUs is determined by the market value of the Common Shares at the time of grant and may be adjusted in subsequent years to reflect the estimated level of achievement related to the applicable performance condition.
+The fair value of the non-market performance based PSUs is determined by the market value of the Corporation's Common Shares at the time of grant and may be adjusted in subsequent years to reflect the estimated level of achievement related to the applicable performance condition.
 The Corporation expects to settle these awards with Common Shares issued from the treasury or by purchasing from the open market.